CONTENT WARNING

 Preview Activity

 Scan It: Scan the transcript of the speech.
-What words of phrases stand out to you?
+What words or phrases stand out to you?

 Post Activities

 Context Clues: Listen to the audio clip of Governor Almond’s speech.
 How does his presentation give clues to the anticipated reactions of listeners?
-How does his voice give clues to the emotional responses he wished the public to feel?
+How does he use his voice to try to elicit emotional responses?

-Be a Journalist: Assume the role of a newspaper editorialist and compose a response to Governor Almond.
+Be a Journalist: Assume the role of a newspaper editorialist and compose a rebuttal to Governor Almond.
 In your response address at least three statements made by Almond.